 All references, within the main text and within the list of references, are cited according to the Harvard reference system.
 This sample paper template features only the most common items in the list of References.
-When authors are quoted in the text (for example, et al.), all authors should be listed in the Reference list.
 Please follow these guidelines as closely as possible so that we could ensure uniform quality of the published work.
 Thank you for your cooperation and contribution.